valnoxy/t480-oc/README.md

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

+> [!IMPORTANT]
-> **Important** macOS Sonoma no longer supports Broadcom Wifi cards.
+> macOS Sonoma no longer supports Broadcom Wifi cards.
 Long live Intel?

 &nbsp;